raghav-sood/Time-Series-Prediction-/README.md

 ## Outputs

-### Samples Directory
+### Samples , Comparisons and Graphs Directory
-A directory named samples which consists of segregated pre processed samples of 10 years in .csv format
+A directory named samples which consists of segregated pre processed samples of 10 years in .csv format.

-### Comparisons Directory
 A directory named comparisons which include comparison of each output for Para 9-13 where:
 1) First row denotes the **Actual** output
 2) Second row denotes the **Predicted** output
 3) Third row denotes the **RMSE Error**

-### Graphs Directory
 A directory named graphs which include comparison of actual vs predicted in graphical format for Para 9-13.

 ### RMSE